Trackunit/developer-hub/api-docs/data-model.md

 ### AcAverageFrequency

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Average of the individual phase frequencies.
 This is an average of actual values and not an average over time.
 Unit of measurement: _hertz_.

 ### AcAveragePhaseToNeutralRmsVoltage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Average of the 3 phase-to-neutral voltages.
 This is an average of actual values and not an average over time.
 Unit of measurement: _volt_.

 ### AcAveragePhaseToPhaseRmsVoltage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Average of the 3 phase-to-phase voltages.
 This is an average of actual values and not an average over time.
 Unit of measurement: _volt_.

 ### AcAverageRmsCurrent

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Average of the 3 individual phase (L1, L2, and L3) currents.
 This is an average of actual values and not an average over time.
 Unit of measurement: _ampere_.

 ### Accelerometer_X_Axis

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Acceleration (or g-force) measured on the x-axis of an accelerometer (typically placed inside a telematics device).
 Notice: The direction/axis relates to the accelerometer and not the machine, that is, the x-axis of the machine could be something different.